hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 `sudo /usr/local/bin/besu/bin/besu --data-storage-format=BONSAI --data-path=/var/lib/besu --sync-mode=X_SNAP storage x-trie-log prune`
 1. Start Besu (remembering to run sudo systemctl daemon-reload if you use a systemd service file as per CoinCashew and Somer)
 1. Look out for `Limit trie logs enabled: retention: 512; prune window: 30000` in your Besu config printout during startup
-1. Enjoy more GBs
+1. Enjoy more free space

-## What?
-We have a new experimental feature available: `--Xbonsai-limit-trie-logs-enabled` which aims to keep Besu’s database as small as it can be.
-After a brief grace period, we intend to make this enabled by default for stakers.
-This is only relevant if you're using `data-storage-format=BONSAI`.

-From our testing, we estimate this will **save users > 3 GB per week** in database growth.
-Early testing indicates Besu’s **overall database growth with this enabled is ~7 GB per week** (thanks Yorick!) which is on par with geth.

-## Why?
-Some users noticed that resyncing Besu can free up disk space, especially for longer running nodes.
-This is despite `--data-storage-format=BONSAI` having “implicit pruning”.
-More on this reddit thread: https://www.reddit.com/r/ethstaker/comments/12xnxxi/clearing_up_besubonsai_confusion_on_state_growth/

-In reality, whilst the Merkle Patricia Trie is implicitly pruned, the BONSAI feature did introduce an extra data structure: the Trie Log (more detail about BONSAI and trie logs here: https://consensys.io/blog/bonsai-tries-guide)

-The Trie Logs are retained in order to cope with chain reorgs.
-After each block is finalized, Trie Logs older than that are no longer required so it is safe to remove them from both the node's and the network's point of view.

 ## How?
 If you want to use this feature before it is enabled by default, simply add this option to your Besu command: `--Xbonsai-limit-trie-logs-enabled`
-When you restart Besu it will begin pruning, block by block (and a cheeky bit during Besu startup).
+When you restart Besu it will begin pruning, block by block after an initial reduction in the database during each startup.

-If you want **maximum database size reduction**, read on.

 If you have a long-running node, this will not immediately clear your backlog of trie logs in the same way that resyncing does.
-In order to do this we’re providing a “run once” **offline** command to immediately **prune all your old trie logs in a few minutes or less**.
+Instead of resyncing, in order to do this we’re providing a “run once” **offline** command to immediately **prune all your old trie logs in a few minutes or less**.
 Note, this requires Besu to be shutdown before running, but downtime will be minimal.
 You will **not** need to run this command a second time if you keep `--Xbonsai-limit-trie-logs-enabled`.

-## I’m impatient, reduce my database size now!
-Okay, okay - we got you!
-We built a one-off Besu command to remove this extra data (usually in seconds) and avoid having to resync.
-For minimal downtime, we recommend running this command **before** restarting Besu `--Xbonsai-limit-trie-logs-enabled` (easiest to do it all at the same time).
+For minimal downtime, we recommend running this command **before** restarting Besu with `--Xbonsai-limit-trie-logs-enabled` (easiest to do it all at the same time).

 If you followed Somer Esat’s (https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee ) or CoinCashew’s guide (https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu) then you likely have these options set in your `besu.service` or `execution.service` systemd file: